osnr/TabFS/README.md

 processes as files. the real process is the browser.

-browser and Unix
+browser and Unix; the two operating systems

-it's way too hard to make an extension. even 'make an extension' is a bad framing. lightness
+it's way too hard to make an extension. even 'make an extension' is a bad framing; it suggests making an extension is a whole Thing, a whole Project. like, why can't I just take a minute to ask my browser a question or tell it to automate something? lightness

 open input space -- filesystem

-now you have this whole 'language', this whole toolset, to control and automate your browser
+now you have this whole 'language', this whole toolset, to control and automate your browser. there's this built-up existing capital where lots of people already know the operations to work with files

 OSQuery